baonq-me/ollama_benchmark/README.md

 # 🚀 Ollama Benchmark

+> This is a sample vibe coded project using a local hosted Qwen3.5-122B-A10B on Asus GX10 to demonstrate the model capability.
+The project is not intended for real production workload.

 A Python CLI tool + React dashboard for benchmarking Ollama LLM performance.
 Measures 5 metrics: input/output throughput, TTFT, total latency, context scaling (64–8192 tokens), P95/P99 latency, and concurrent performance.
 Uses streaming `/api/chat` endpoint with SSE parsing.
 Outputs JSON + CLI summary table.
 React/Vite/Tailwind/Recharts frontend reads the JSON and renders interactive charts.

 ## Features